 What happens after I’m discharged from the hospital?

 A detailed record of your hospital stay will be sent to your primary care provider.
 Any medical questions after discharge should be directed to your primary care provider.

-Picture Your Health.
+Your Partner in Health.